University of Minnesota Administrative Policy

 Reason for Policy

-To implement Board of Regents policy: Campus Public Art (PDF) and to provide guidance for implementing Minnesota Statutes: 16b.35 Art in State Buildings, which provides funding for commissioning or purchase of public art, not to exceed one percent of the total appropriation for construction or alteration of any state building.
+To implement Board of Regents policy: Campus Public Art and to provide guidance for implementing Minnesota Statutes: 16b.35 Art in State Buildings, which provides funding for commissioning or purchase of public art, not to exceed one percent of the total appropriation for construction or alteration of any state building.
 This Policy and Statute establish guidelines and a funding source for the University's acceptance, commissioning, development, acquisition, installation, and maintenance of Public Art.

 Contacts